 People who consume 1,200 to 1,300 milligrams of calcium a day loose almost double the amount of weight as those who were not getting enough calcium in their diet.
 To help boost your metabolism, eat plenty of foods high in calcium.
 If you are unable to get enough of these foods, then you should consider taking a calcium supplement.
 There are many types of calcium and I recommend calcium orotate for maximum efficacy.

 Eating foods that are high in omega-3 fatty acids is a great way to boost your metabolism.
 These acids reduce the production of a hormone called leptin, a natural chemical that lowers your metabolism.
 Studies done at the University of Wisconsin found that low leptin levels correlated with faster metabolic rates.

-A Mayo Clinic study found that people who followed a diet high in omega-3s had leptin levels up to five times lower than people whose diet wasn't high in omega-3s.
-And you don't need to rely on fish for your omega-3 fatty acids, either.
-Other foods, including nuts, seeds, hemp oil, and flax seed oil are all naturally high in essential fatty acids.
+Following a diet high in omega-3s decreases leptin levels!
+I don't recommend relying on fish for your omega-3 fatty acids.
+Other foods, including nuts, seeds, hemp oil, and flax seed oil are naturally high in essential fatty acids.

 11. Purified Water

 While it's not exactly a food, it is a metabolism booster.
-A German study found that drinking water speeds up fat burning.
+Drinking water speeds up fat burning.
 It is also a natural appetite suppressant and detoxifier.